 With over 750 million users, Facebook may be the king of general social networking, but when it comes to professional networking, LinkedIn is definitely on top.

-Since it was launched in 2003, LinkedIn has become one of the most popular professional social networking websites on the Internet, boasting 120 million members in over 200 countries around the world in August 2011.
-Best of all, those 120 million users aren’t there to share inane details about their life but rather to meet other professionals in their field, to expand their skill sets and to promote their positive reputations on the Web.
+Since it was launched in 2003, LinkedIn has become one of the most popular professional social networking websites on the Internet, boasting 120 million members in over 200 countries around the world as of August 2011.
+Best of all, those 120 million users aren’t there to share inane details about their life but rather to meet other professionals in their field, to expand their skill sets, and to promote their positive reputations on the Web.

 If you’re not already using LinkedIn to promote your good name online, you should be.
 Besides the fact that it will help you expand your professional network, a strong LinkedIn profile can help offset any negative content about you online (or protect you from slander or inaccurate content in the future).
 So, it makes an effective online reputation management tool.

 Here are some tips to make your LinkedIn profile a great tool to help manage and promote your positive online reputation.

 One of the most important parts of your LinkedIn profile is your summary.
 It’s here that you can tell the world in your own words just why you’re the best accountant, veterinarian, contractor or whatever it is that you do (and why employers should want to work with you soon).

 In many ways, your LinkedIn summary is like a cover letter you’re sending to the world.
 It’s an opportunity to explain who you are, what you’ve done during your career and why you’re good at doing it.